kubermatic/docs/content/kubermatic/v2.20/installation/start_kkp/guides/setup_repository/_index.en.md

 ## Enjoy automated pipeline delivery

-At this point, GitHub Workflow or GitLab's CI/CD pipeline should be triggered, and you can watch it on your repository.
+At this point, GitHub Workflow, GitLab's CI/CD pipeline or Bitbucket Pipeline should be triggered, and you can watch it on your repository.
 After all steps are complete, it may still take a few minutes to reconcile the required state (as the Flux is delivering additional steps independently).

 ![GitHub Workflow](pipeline.png?width=700px&classes=shadow,border "GitHub Workflow")